Nekrifais/Rest/README.md

-# Rest
+# Rest for booking service
-Faild
-Unfortunately, due to an mistake that i made, I canot be able to complete the task in time.